Bayer-Group/BayerCLAW/doc/notifications.md

 # BayerCLAW notifications

-BayerCLAW is able to send notifications of about job status to users through Amazon'S Simple Notification Service (SNS).
+BayerCLAW is able to send notifications of about job status to users through Amazon's Simple Notification Service (SNS).
 Through SNS, users may receive email or SMS text messages when a job is received for processing or when processing starts, finishes successfully, or fails.